Maine Gallery + Studio Guide article on current show

 The Heart of Downeast Maine

 MOTHERS opened in May 2022, taking advantage of the 1841 barn’s three exhibit spaces.
 We aim to celebrate Mother Nature, the mothers of creation, all mothers, all creators, all things made by hand everywhere.
-The response from locals and visitors alike has been enthusiastic, encouraging us to expand what MOTHERS offers in the area, such as artistic antiques and a sculpture garden.
+The response from locals, collectors and visitors alike has been enthusiastic, encouraging us to expand what MOTHERS offers in the area, such as artistic antiques and recently a second floor gallery.
+We here to provide opportunities for creativity, culture, community and commerce.
+We dedicate this artspace to our mothers who are both accomplished painters.

 Oil painting by David Vosburgh